For ETF Investors, The Details Matter

 But for certain commodities, there are differences among the way in which various futures-based products achieve and maintain exposure.
 Many of the most popular products invest in front-month futures contracts, as these securities tend to exhibit the strongest correlation to spot prices.
 This strategy will also require the fund to “roll” its holdings regularly in order to avoid taking possession of the underlying assets (which can be a good or a bad thing, depending on the slope of the futures curve).
 The United States Oil Fund (USO) is one such product; it invests in front month NYMEX crude oil contracts.

 There are options for futures-based commodity exposure that don’t involve investing exclusively in closest-to-expiration contracts.
 The holdings of the United States 12 Month Oil Fund (USL), for example, generally consist of the near month contract to expire and the contracts for the following eleven months, for a total of 12 consecutive months’ contracts.
 Such a strategy will generally result in a weaker response to changes in spot prices as well as less vulnerability to the impact of the slope of the futures curve.

 Both products invest in NYMEX crude oil futures contracts, but the risk/return profiles are far from identical.
-Last year, USL added about 6.5% as crude prices spikes.
-USO actually lost ground on the year (less than 1%), as the adverse impact of a contangoed futures markets canceled out the run-up in crude prices.
-For an investor who maintained exposure to crude oil last year, the decision of how to weight futures contract maturities was worth about 700 basis points.
+In 2010, USL added about 6.5% as crude prices spikes.
+USO actually lost ground in 2010 (less than 1%), as the adverse impact of a contangoed futures markets canceled out the run-up in crude prices.
+For an investor who maintained exposure to crude oil in 2010, the decision of how to weight futures contract maturities was worth about 700 basis points.

 Disclosure: Long BRF.